relapse

 What sets a person up for relapse?

-I believe that there are several factors that come into play when an individual enters into relapse.
-First of all, there is an over-reliance on one’s self.
+I believe several factors come into play when an individual relapses.
+First of all, there is an over-reliance on oneself.
 The slippery slope into a downhill spiral starts when a person believes that he no longer needs to answer to a higher power or embrace the healing tenets that have kept him tethered to his recovering process or program.

 This posture of over-confidence couched in denial feeds right into the second factor — a battle between the personality of lies and the personality of truth.
-Once an addict has made the decision to compromise his recovering, he finds himself waging a war between a voice that screams for a return to the addiction and a voice that fights back defending the healthy self.
+Once an addict has made the decision to compromise his recovery, he finds himself waging a war between a voice that screams for a return to the addiction and a voice that fights back, defending the healthy self.

 The personality of truth attempts a comeback as it sends out its forces…